pkcarlislellc/git-papershaper/README.md

 London, England
 http://common.gcstatic.com/u/webcam/webcam73-roof.jpg

-Remove all other website listings and any blank lines from ~/com.pkcarlisle/papershaper/webcamgrab.txt.
+Remove all other website listings and also any blank lines from ~/com.pkcarlisle/papershaper/webcamgrab.txt.

 Set your papershaper startup command to use only online content with the w option: /usr/bin/papershaper w 1 You are essentially fooling papershaper into selecting a 'random' online webcam but limiting the choice to only one webcam.
 This updates wallpaper from the same webcam